loup-brun/basal/README.md

 - tables
 - typography

+along with theme-ready stylesheets, header, footer and navigation.

 Basal is built on top of the [HTML5 Boilerplate](https://html5boilerplate.com/), with the addition of [Head.js](http://headjs.com/).
 HeadJS provides many useful functions, such as adding proper styles to the page, browser fallbacks, async loading (scripts and stylesheets), document ready, and more.

 The base script includes a clean head.js wrapper to ensure your functions are private and are run on DOM ready.